ms609/Ternary/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.2.0 and devel

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Smith Martin R. <martins@gmail.com>'

-  New submission

-This package is a new submission.

-Note also that this implements a standard graphics function, as such it does not seem necessary to include a reference in the DESCRIPTION file.
+Because the package implements a widely-used graphical technique, there is no obvious reference that needs to be included in the DESCRIPTION file.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.